android/ndk-samples/hello-libs/README.md

 *    configure each library binary location(using `set_target_properties`)
 *    configure each library headers location (using `target_include_directories`)

-Note: For shared libraries, with android plugin 2.2.0-alpha3+, once declared as SHARED IMPORTED, Android Studio will automatically pack them into the resulting APK.
-The library will be used both on host and on the target Android device.
+For shared libraries, notify gradle to pack them into APK.
+One simple way is to include the shared lib directory into application's jniLibs directory:
+*    jniLibs.srcDirs = ['../distribution/gperf/lib']

 Pre-requisites
 --------------